-Elmedia Player is a free SWF player for Mac with plenty of options and controls for great experience.
-There is a possibility to set the default quality for SWF files and manage Flash local security settings.
+Elmedia Player is a free SWF player for Mac with plenty of options and controls for a great experience.
+It offers users the possibility to set the default quality for SWF files and manage Flash local security settings.
 You can keep Elmedia SWF Player on top of all other apps on your computer and also enjoy your Flash movies in full-screen mode without any distractions.

-You can Download SWF player for Mac from this webpage and easily install it as any other Mac app.
+You can Download SWF player for Mac from the official website and easily install it as any other Mac app.

 2. Choose the animation to watch

 You have the following options to add SWF files to Mac SWF player:

 Elmedia offers plenty of settings when it comes to the audio experience.
 The virtual surround feature makes the HD sound feel alive for a complete headphone listening experience when using this music player for Mac.
 On the other hand, the Virtual speakers for headphones settings will make the sound from your playlists feel as if it is coming from loudspeakers, even when using headphones.

 Calibrate subtitles to suit your preferences.
 You can set for an automatic download, or choose manually.
 You can also play SWF on Mac and decide on fonts, size and colour.